katacoda/scenario-examples/delivering-training/creating-training-pathway-json/step1.md

 }
 </pre>

 The **id** is the scenario id and any courses that it could be within, in this case the course is called workshop.
-The **course_id** allows the ID to be overriden and the possibility to change the URL.
+The **course_id** allows the ID to be overridden and the possibility to change the URL.

 When live, the training would appear under the profile at [katacoda.com/scenario-examples/training/training-example](https://katacoda.com/scenario-examples/training/training-example).

 When delivering the training, Katacoda for Trainers, offers a number of capabilities.
-Firstly, attendees would have guarnteeed capacity, with the possability of increased preformance that last for the entire workshop.
+Firstly, attendees would have guaranteed capacity, with the possibility of increased performance that last for the entire workshop.